 In this guest filmmaking article, producer Erik Jacobson shares ideas on how to find a casting director and hire actors for your movie project.

 Hire Actors and Attach Talent

 One of the best ways to attract investors to your film project is to attach talent to it.
 If all you have is a script, you’re at the back of the line.
 But attaching talent gives you a definite advantage over the script-only guys.
 Why?
-Because when investors see that a recognizable “somebody,” whether they be a director, actor, exec producer or whatever – when they see these Hollywood names like your script enough to attach themselves to your project it makes them think, “Hey, this must be a decent project.
+Because when investors see that a recognizable “somebody,” whether they be a director, actor, exec producer or whatever… When they see these Hollywood names attached to your project it makes them think, “Hey, this must be a decent project.
 I’d better check it out.”

 From there, make sure you put together a logline that creates some interest.
 Here’s mine: “Jon Parker is in trouble, big-time!
 The DMV gave him a to-die-for summer job, thinking he was an adult.
 But Jon’s only seventeen!
 And with friends, enemies, and hotties coming in for their licenses, how will he keep his secret, his job, and his girlfriend?”